The-Flying-Dev/Raddit/README.md

- * Added custom logic to the views/links/show.html.erb to show the emails of users that did not enter a username during registration
+ * Added custom logic to the views/links/show.html.erb to display the email address of users that did not enter a username during registration.

 <hr>